 And if only a small amount of water vapor makes it into the wall cavity, and it’s able to reach the “dew point” within the wall cavity, that’s when the big problems start.

-Shower Backer Board Waterproofing
+Waterproofing the Shower Backer Board

 For the above reason, modern shower systems rely on waterproofing membranes.
 These membranes do not prevent water vapor migration through the wall materials, only limit it in varying degrees, depending on the type of membrane.